Kelly Sue DeConnick: Feminism

 DeConnick is a self-proclaimed feminist and uses her position in comics to promote feminism and feminist ideas.
 She started the #VisibleWomen movement on Twitter in March 2016 "to disabuse folks of the notion that women comic artists are rare, to get eyes on said artists & to get them work.".

 In another effort to support new artists, DeConnick helped found Creators for Creators, a non-profit organization that provides grants and mentoring to new artists.
 When asked about handling sexism in the historically male-dominated comic industry, DeConnick advised, "Be terrifying."

 DeConnick makes a point to break the "damsel in distress" trope in her work.
 She received backlash from comic fans for several of the changes made to Carol Danvers comics during her time as a writer for Ms. Marvel and Captain Marvel, which resulted in accusations of being "an angry feminist" and taking "the character and [inserting] her feminist agenda."
 Regarding the opportunity to write Carol Danvers, DeConnick said, "Pretty much any chance I get to write female characters I'm going to write them because I want to see more of them."
 She received criticism over her approach of the character before the first issue was even published because of the worry that her feminist beliefs would become more important than good writing of the character.
 Using her family background in the Air Force, she was able to "add an extra dimension" to Danvers' character development and "gave it a personal angle."
 During this time, the character's codename and uniform were changed, although DeConnick noted that plans for these changes predated her involvement.
-With this new and improved Carol Danvers, DeConnick influenced the story foundation for the 2019 Captain Marvel movie.
+With this new Carol Danvers, DeConnick influenced the story foundation for the 2019 Captain Marvel movie.

 According to a 2014 study, the fastest growing demographic for comic readers was young adult women, crediting DeConnick's comic Pretty Deadly as one of the titles capturing this growing demographic's attention.

 DeConnick also proposed the "Sexy Lamp Test" adjunct to the Bechdel test.
 In a 2012 interview, she said "If you can replace your female character with a sexy lamp and the story still basically works, maybe you need another draft.
 They have to be protagonists, not devices."